Fire Alarm Systems and Permit Application

 Permit fees will be determined during the review process.
 Upon approval, an invoice will be emailed to you for payment.
 Payment must be made by phone using a credit card before the final permit will be issued.

 Permit applications and/or payments will not be accepted in person the the Municipal Center.

 The Naperville Fire Department has jurisdiction over the issuance of fire alarm permits and acceptance testing and inspection of fire alarm systems.
 This includes new systems and/or modifications/alterations to existing systems.
-All required fire alarm systems must be approved by the Fire Department before the Development Services Team will issue an occupancy permit.
+All required fire alarm systems must be approved by the Fire Department before an occupancy permit will be issued.

 The Naperville Fire Department also provides guidelines and requirements for the installation, maintenance and testing of fire alarm systems in the City of Naperville.

 Areas under canopies, where vehicles have access, shall be included in calculating the building square footage AND shall be protected, if required.